MadMatcher/MadLib/docs/madlib-technical-guide.md

 ) -> Union[pd.DataFrame, SparkDataFrame]
 ```
 As discussed earlier, if the candidates set (the output of blocking) is large (e.g., having 50M+ examples), then performing certain operations, such as active learning, on it takes a long time.
 In such cases, we may want to perform these operations on a sample of the candidates set instead.
 This function returns such a sample.
 This is not a random sample because a random sample is likely to contain very few true matches, making it unsuitable for training a matcher.
 * 'fvs' is a Pandas or Spark dataframe where each row contains a feature vector.
-This dataframe must contain a column named in score_column and a column named in search_id_column.
+This dataframe must contain the column named in score_column and the column named in search_id_column.
 We will use these two columns to sample (see below).
 Typically fvs is the dataframe output by the featurize() function.
 * 'percent' is a number in [0,1] indicating the size of the sample as a fraction of the size of 'fvs'.
 For example 'percent = 0.1' means we want the sample's size to be 10% of the size of 'fvs'.
 The smaller the sample size, the faster downstream operations that use the sample will run, but we may also lose important patterns in 'fvs'.
 * 'search_id_column' is the ID column in 'fvs'.
 Its values uniquely identify the rows of 'fvs'.
 Note that if you use featurize() to create 'fvs', then featurize() automatically adds an ID column called '_id' to 'fvs'.
 * 'score_column' is a column in 'fvs' that contains a numeric score for each row.
 This score must be such that the higher the score, the more likely that the row is a match (recall that each row of 'fvs' refers to a pair of records from A and B).
 If you use featurize() to create 'fvs', then featurize() automatically add such a column called 'score'.